fullstacksjs/the-charity/README.md

 - `APP_GRAPHQL_SCHEMA_URL`: a valid url string for graphql path.
 - `API_PROXY_TARGET`: the API target proxy URL for the dev environment.
+- `PORT`: **Optional** port for running vite dev server, if not provided, vite will use it's own port

-> Note: if you want add a new environment variable you should prefix it with
+> Note: if you want add a new environment variables **for using in-app usage**
-> `APP_`.
+> you should prefix it with `APP_`.

+recognized env files:

+- `.env.dev`: the env file used for dev environment

 # Scripts: